 According to Maquila Reference, the Baja California region of Mexico has been the epicenter of the consumer electronics manufacturing industry in the country, specifically, and North America in general, over the last 30 years.
 Baja California has a well established reputation for making intellectual property protection a priority.
 As a result, foreign companies have invested as much as $500 million in Mexico's electronics distribution market and $5 billion in the components manufacturing market.

 Currently, there are more than 92,000 people who live in Mexico working in the consumer electronics manufacturing industry.
-In addition, as many as 200 well known companies such as Samsung, Bose, Sony and Panasonic have a presence in the country.
+In addition, as many as 200 well known electronic companies manufacturing in Mexico such as Samsung, Bose, Sony and Panasonic have a presence in the country.

 Items such as smartphones, tablets and high-definition televisions are produced in Mexico, as well as smaller components necessary for their operation such as circuit boards, semiconductors and microchips.